 Lively: Committed to Audiology

-At Lively, our commitment to audiology runs deep: Not only are we advised by some of the top audiologists in the world, but we make sure each and every Lively client meets face-to-face with a licensed audiologist.
+At Lively, our commitment to audiology and professional service runs deep: Not only are we advised by some of the top audiologists in the world, but we make sure each and every Lively client meets face-to-face with a licensed audiologist or hearing specialist.

-However, as a new company we realize there are bound to be questions about us and our use of technology for hearing assessments and remote face-to-face care.
-We've therefore created this page to help provide clarification and background to the professional community.
+However, we realize there are bound to be questions about us and our use of technology for hearing assessments and remote face-to-face care.
+We've created this page to help provide clarification and background to the professional community.

 The Science of Online Hearing Tests